Chantale444/PROHI-chantale-demo/README.md

 _Note that this file is written in **MarkDown** language.
 A reference is available here: <https://www.markdownguide.org/basic-syntax/>_

-_Here you can include images, like the logo from SU_
+_Here you can include images, like the logo from SU_ Am modifying line 11 since I want to have 2 comits for my work
 ![Your dashboard](./assets/project-logo.jpg)

 ## Introduction